 Internal and External Speaker Agreement Forms are due by October 28 to the DLA Conference Committee Chair and Executive Director.
 They will review and submit to MLA’s office for final approval by MLA’s deadline.

 - Internal Speakers are those who are from Maryland and Delaware (they do not qualify for an overnight hotel stay or mileage stipend unless the sponsoring Division agrees to provide these provisions).

-- External speakers are persons who come to the conference from outside of Maryland and Delaware (they are provided with one night’s lodging, a meal and mileage depending upon your library division or group’s budget.
+- External speakers are persons who come to the conference from outside of Maryland and Delaware.
+They can be provided with one night’s lodging, a meal and mileage depending upon your library division or group’s budget.
 Division Presidents coordinate with VP/Conference Chairs regarding their Division’s budgets and please feel free to contact DLA Treasurer Joel Rudnick if needed.